15th (Service) Battalion, Royal Welsh Fusiliers (1st London Welsh): Pilckem Ridge

 The plan for 38th (W) Division's attack was that 113th (left) and 114th Bdes (right) would advance up the slope and capture three successive objectives (the Blue, Black and Green Lines), including the fortified Pilckem village and the pillbox at 'Iron Cross' crossroads.
 Then 115th Bde would pass through and descend from Iron Cross Ridge to capture the line of the Steenbeek stream (the 'Green Dotted Line').
-113rd Brigade led with two companies each from 13th and 16th RWF to take the Blue Line, the other companies to take the Black Line, then 15th RWF would pass through to take the Green Line.
+The 113th Brigade led with two companies each from 13th and 16th RWF to take the Blue Line, the other companies to take the Black Line, then 15th RWF would pass through to take the Green Line.
 Zero was at 03.50 when it was still dark, and the troops following the barrage had difficulty keeping direction.
 The advance to the Blue Line was carried out easily, but opposition increased on the way to the Black Line, including fighting in Pilckem village.
 15th RWF following behind suffered a few casualties from the German barrage and snipers in Pilckem, but was ready on time to attack from the Black Line.
 It was supported by two companies from 16th RWF and six Lewis gun teams from 14th RWF.
 The battalion ran into serious opposition at 'Battery Copse' and from the fortified houses and pillboxes around the railway crossing, By the time the men got through this they had fallen behind the barrage, but the smoke barrage fell amongst them, adding to the confusion.
 Casualties among the junior officers were heavy, and Lt-Col Norman was wounded about this time.
 Before he was evacuated he ordered the battalion to consolidate on 'Iron Cross Ridge'.
 As there were no other officers left in the front line, he handed the battalion over to Regimental Sergeant-Major Jones to carry this out.
 This had to be done some way short of the Green Line, leaving a bigger task for 115th Bde, which was passing through.
 During the afternoon it had begun to rain, and the positions in the Steenbeek valley became very muddy, hindering all further movement.
 115th Brigade had to hold off heavy counter-attacks and 15th RWF remained holding its positions on Iron Cross Ridge in case these broke through.
 On the evening of 1 August orders were received to advance to relieve the remnants of 115th Bde, and Capt R. Bower arrived from the rear to take charge of the battalion.
 It was in position along the line of the Steenbeek by about 01.30 on 2 August.
 Shortly afterwards Capt Bower was wounded while going round the outposts; Capt S.A.
 Fitzsimons then took over temporary command.
 It was still raining and the ground was (in the words of the battalion war diary) 'a sea of mud'.
 It held the outposts for 'another awful night' on 3/4 August, and was finally relieved the following night, going back to Canal Bank.
 Here Capt Fitzsimons collapsed, and the command was taken over by a 2nd Lt Ratto.
 The battalion was taken by bus to Elverdinge Chateau, where it was provided with hot food and clean clothes, and then it entrained for a tented camp at Proven, where it got two weeks rest.
 Major Robert Montgomery of 13th Welsh Regiment arrived on 9 August to take command of 15th RWF.
 (After he recovered from his wound, Lt-Col Norman successively commanded 17th RWF, 2nd RWF and 14th RWF.)